Andrew Pakes: Political career

 An active member of Labour Students, he was on the national executive of the National Union of Students from 1996 to 2000 and was twice elected the national president of NUS, serving in the role from 1998 to 2000.
 He had previously served as the organisation's National Treasurer from 1997 to 1998.
 Pakes was the second openly gay individual to be elected NUS president after Stephen Twigg (who was president from 1990 to 1992).

-After his term as NUS president, Pakes worked for the Association of University Teachers (AUT, now part of the University and College Union), and for the then-Deputy Mayor of London, Nicky Gavron.
+Following his term as NUS president, Pakes worked for the Association of University Teachers (AUT, now part of the University and College Union), and for the then-Deputy Mayor of London, Nicky Gavron.
 He later worked as a consultant on environmental and transport policy, and served as Chair of the Socialist Environment and Resources Association (SERA, a Labour-linked environmental campaign) and as a member of the Labour Party's National Policy Forum, representing the affiliated socialist societies.
 He was a Councillor in the London Borough of Southwark from 2006 to 2010, standing down in that year to contest the Milton Keynes North parliamentary seat.

 He was a special adviser to Mary Creagh, working with the shadow DEFRA team.
 He was the initial head of PR for the British Kebab Awards.

 He previously worked as Head of Communications, Organising and External Affairs at the science and engineering trade union, Prospect.
 He was formerly in public affairs at Tetra Strategy, and earlier worked for Connect Public Affairs.
 Among his voluntary positions, he served as a Trustee of the National Energy Foundation, a Milton Keynes-based charity, from June 2017 to April 2018.

 From 2019 to 2022 Pakes was a trustee of Stonewall, a lesbian, gay, bisexual and transgender (LGBT) rights charity.
 He was also a Board Member at CDS Co-Operatives, providing social housing and co-op housing services in London and the South East of England.